Welcome

 St Barnabas Church dates from the 14th century and is at the heart of the community in Queen Camel, a village in south Somerset equidistant from the towns of Yeovil and Sherborne to the south.
 We form part of the Cam Vale Benefice (together with West Camel, Sparkford, Weston Bampfylde, Sutton Montis and Corton Denham) within the Bruton & Cary Deanery in the Diocese of Bath & Wells.
 The church is open each day and we are always delighted to welcome visitors.

-We are currently in a Vacancy but, in spite of that, the church community strives to offer support and fellowship to everyone through a wide range of services and formats each month which cater for young and old alike supported by a number of retired clergy who live within a few miles of the village.
+The church community strives to offer support and fellowship to everyone through a wide range of services and formats each month which cater for young and old alike supported by a number of retired clergy who live within a few miles of the village.
 These services are always followed by refreshments and fellowship which form an integral part of our time together.

 For those contemplating weddings, baptisms and funerals, we offer guidance and support to families and individuals throughout our community and also to the younger members through Camel Club and to mothers and small children with Bumps, Tots & Toddlers.
 When people are facing particular challenges in their daily lives, we offer practical support.